Luong200/duan1/README.md

-Copyright belong to teams twoPerson
+Copyright belong to teams luong200